chinmaynema/chinmaynema.github.io/About.md

 As for an introduction about me, I am 33 years old, born in Udaipur, brought up in Delhi.
 I studied in Kanpur, spent a year in Mumbai, lived in Bangalore for 8 years (with multiple long work-cations in between).
 Currently, I live in Goa, building a Transformation Retreat on a hill next to the sea.

 I am always up to discuss anything about travel - your or mine.
 Feel free to reach out and I would love to hear from you!
-You can contact me here:\n
+You can contact me here:

 <a href = "mailto: chinmay.nema1993@gmail.com">E-mail</a> &nbsp;<a href = "https://www.facebook.com/chinmay.nema">Facebook</a> &nbsp;<a href = "https://www.instagram.com/onetriptoanother/">Instagram</a> &nbsp;<a href = "https://www.linkedin.com/in/chinmay-nema/">LinkedIn</a>

 Happy travels!